You asked, we delivered. Read the new NFV and SDN for Dummies page now!

 When service provider introduces a new service request, the NFV orchestrator receives as input from the OSS/BSS the service data model that describes the new service to be instantiated, typically expressing it as a set of linked VNFs.
 The grouping of VNFs can be described in terms of either function graphs or service graphs.
 Through abstraction, the overall functionality of the service is decomposed into components with relationships described by connections and functionality.

-The NFV orchestrator references the system’s VNF descriptor that describes hosting requirements for the VNFs that are available for instantiation, which are defined abstractly and mapped as needed.
+The NFV orchestrator references the system’s VNF descriptor that describes hosting requirements for the VNFs that are available for instantiation, which is defined abstractly and mapped as needed.
 The NFV orchestrator determines the availability and features of the physical platform resources and generates an optimized map of resource locations.
 It specifies both where VNFs should be instantiated and also the required connections between VNFs that are necessary to achieve the overall customer-facing service that has been ordered.
 Lastly, it records the results of VNF deployments to permit management views of the actual resource assignments.

 The VNFs themselves are instantiated through a series of actions performed by the VNF manager and the VIM.
 These functions are performed within integrated platforms which also implements (in ETSI terms) the NVFI function.